orbeon/orbeon-forms-doc/form-runner/persistence/autosave.md

 With Orbeon Forms 4.3 specifically, you need to:

-- If using MySQL, pupdate your database by running this  DDL](https://github.com/orbeon/orbeon-forms/blob/master/src/resources/apps/fr/persistence/relational/ddl/mysql-4_3-to-4_4.sql).
+- If using MySQL, update your database by running [this  DDL](https://github.com/orbeon/orbeon-forms/blob/master/src/resources/apps/fr/persistence/relational/ddl/mysql-4_3-to-4_4.sql).
 (The tables for DB2 on 4.3 already contain the required changes out-of-the-box.)
 - Set the following properties:

 ```xml